Swamp, a zombie FPS overview

 Swamp is a game fully developed by Jeremy Kaldobsky, or as he is also known, Aprone.
-The game is not the most actively developed game, but it is still up and running, and i assume will be for awhile into the future after this is written.
+In the past The game has not been the most actively developed game, but recently Aprone has performed some server magic and has his old code back and is actively developing the game again.
 There has not been an actual client update in quite a long time, but Aprone has been actively working on server updates with the goal of releasing a true client update again. even without a new client update there are still random things that happen on the server to hold everyone over while they wait.
 The random server wide events for holidays, along with random days picked by aprone add a bit of change to the normal day day activity of missions and killing zombies.
-If you are looking for a game that has a update every month you will be disapointed, but even without it swamp is still the best audio first person shooter, the closest competition is not even close.
+If you are looking for a game that has a update every month you will be disappointed, but even without it swamp is still the best audio first person shooter, the closest competition is not even close.
 If an update is actually released then who knows where the game might go.

 the offline mode for swamp is fully free and there is nothing you have to do to play it except download the game.
 If you wish to play online you need to pay for a Kaldobsky gamer account.
 This cost $24 a year as a first time payment, but after you have your account you need only pay $12 for 6 more months.
 This was to stop all the cheaters and hackers from ruining the game, and overall $2 a month is nothing to complain about.
 And for me, it is well worth the price to play online, offline is okay, but online is where the game is allot of fun.